mikessh/migmap/README.md

-d.del.3          | Number of nucleotides deleted from D segment 3' end or *-1* if D segment is not defined j.del            | Number of nucleotides deleted from J segment 5' end or *-1* if J segment is not defined pol.v            | Position of last nucleotide of V segment's P segment or *-1* if P segment was not found pol.d.5          | Position of first nucleotide of D segment's 5' P segment or *-1* if P segment was not found3 pol.d.3          | Position of last nucleotide of D segment's 3' P segment or *-1* if P segment was not found pol.j            | Position of first nucleotide of J segment's P segment or *-1* if P segment was not found has.cdr3         | *true* if CDR3 region is present (both V segment conserved residue is present)
+d.del.3          | Number of nucleotides deleted from D segment 3' end or *-1* if D segment is not defined j.del            | Number of nucleotides deleted from J segment 5' end or *-1* if J segment is not defined pol.v            | Position of last nucleotide of V segment's P segment or *-1* if P segment was not found pol.d.5          | Position of first nucleotide of D segment's 5' P segment or *-1* if P segment was not found pol.d.3          | Position of last nucleotide of D segment's 3' P segment or *-1* if P segment was not found pol.j            | Position of first nucleotide of J segment's P segment or *-1* if P segment was not found has.cdr3         | *true* if CDR3 region is present (both V segment conserved residue is present)